MicrosoftDocs/azure-docs/articles/machine-learning/studio/execute-python-scripts.md

 ![Python Pandas expression](./media/execute-python-scripts/python-script-with-python-pandas.png)

-A web service created from this experiment would perform the following:
+A web service created from this experiment would take the following actions:

 1. Take a Python expression as input (as a string)
 1. Send the Python expression to the Python interpreter